VasilyGerrans/gearbox-dca-bot/README.md

 * The bot is NOT designed to receive any ether or tokens.
 * This repo hardcodes Ethereum Mainnet addresses everywhere.
 * Existing orders can be edited by submitting a new order for the same credit account, token in and token out.
+* The test relies on borrowing USDC from Ethereum whale 0x4B16c5dE96EB2117bBE5fd171E4d203624B014aa.
+If the whale gets rid of his USDC, the test will fail until the whale address is replaced.